gacelita/ventas/README.md

 At the moment, ventas is unfit for its purpose.
 However, if you are a developer and just want to see the project in action, read on.

-You need to have  `git` and `leiningen` installed.
+You need to have  `git`, `sassc` and `leiningen` installed.
 You also need access to a Datomic database.

 First `clone` the project, `cd` into it, and install the frontend dependencies: